spotlightpa/poor-richard/content/news/2019-10-24-shelly-brown.md

 +++
-hero-image = "img/uploads/mangia-qui.jpeg"
+image = "2019/11/mangia-qui.jpeg"
-hero-image-description = "A top aide to Senate leader Joe Scarnati, Shelly Brown, charged thousands of dollars worth drinks and meals — including a visit to Mangia Qui in downtown Harrisburg — to Scarnati's campaign credit card, despite having no official role with the campaign." hero-image-credit = "Sara Simon / Spotlight PA" hero-image-size = "inline" published = 2019-10-24T09:00:00.000Z authors = ["Angela Couloumbis", "Alyssa Biederman, Philadelphia Inquirer"] byline = "Angela Couloumbis of Spotlight PA and Alyssa Biederman of The Inquirer"
+image-description = "A top aide to Senate leader Joe Scarnati, Shelly Brown, charged thousands of dollars worth drinks and meals — including a visit to Mangia Qui in downtown Harrisburg — to Scarnati's campaign credit card, despite having no official role with the campaign." image-credit = "Sara Simon / Spotlight PA" image-size = "inline" published = 2019-10-24T09:00:00.000Z authors = ["Angela Couloumbis", "Alyssa Biederman, Philadelphia Inquirer"] byline = "Angela Couloumbis of Spotlight PA and Alyssa Biederman of The Inquirer"